codehsbooks/introcs/Basic-Data-Structures/finding-an-element-in-a-list.md

 The `indexOf()` function takes in an array, `arr`, and a string to search for within the array, `str`.
 We begin by looping through the contents of the array using for loop iteration.
 On each iteration, we get the current element using `arr[i]` and store it into a variable called `cur`.
 We then check to see if the current element, `cur`, is equal to the string we are searching for, `str`.
 If it is, we return the index as kept track by our for loop variable, `i`.

 However, if the element is not found after searching through the entire array, we return -1.
 Why -1?
-Because a array's index can't be negative!
+Because an array's index can't be negative!
 This tells us that the element is not in the array at all.

 ## Putting It All Together